alfredapp/shortcuts-workflow/README.md

 To run a shortcut with an argument, use the Universal Action or invoke it with ⌘↩.
 Use the File Action to run a shortcut on a file.

-⌥↩ opens the the shortcut for editing.
+⌥↩ opens the shortcut for editing.

 <a href='https://github.com/alfredapp/shortcuts-workflow/releases/latest/download/Shortcuts.alfredworkflow'>⤓ Download Workflow</a>

-> On Alfred 4 use <a href='https://github.com/alfredapp/shortcuts-workflow/releases/download/2022.8/Shortcuts.alfredworkflow'>alternative link</a>